QwikDev/qwik/packages/qwik/src/core/readme.md

 Assign a value to a Context.

 Use `useContextProvider()` to assign a value to a context.
 The assignment happens in the component's function.
-Once assign use `useContext()` in any child component to retrieve the value.
+Once assigned, use `useContext()` in any child component to retrieve the value.

 Context is a way to pass stores to the child components without prop-drilling.